theinvertedform/umt.world/blog.md

 ---
 title: Blog
 layout: post
-description: "My diary falls open on the table for you to read: a practise of writing and an ongoing picture of my emotional state."
+description: "Selections from my diary and other sundry one-offs."
 abstract: My blogging habits go back to a few initial posts on MySpace circa 2004--2005.
-These then evolved into alt.conform, a project hosted on Blogspot for many of my early teenage years.
-These writings are in addition to a constant practise of writing in notebooks and journals, some of which I occasionally transcribe and post here.
-My film review blog "Total Cinema" is archived over with my [reviews](/reviews).
-My approach with maintaing this blog page now is to use it to focus on maintaining my writing habit; and it also records an unbearably honest emotional record.
+These then evolved into [alt.conform](https://altdotconform.blogspot.com), a teenage project hosted on Blogspot.
+In addition to these writings is a constant practise of writing in notebooks and journals, some of which I occasionally transcribe and post here.
+My [film diary](https://letterboxd.com/user/theinvertedform/films/diary) has a certain diaristic element to it.
+Diary writing is an interesting form that I continue to explore.
 tags:
   - personal
   - writing